Health

 The majority of people who undergo a knee replacement are aged over 60.
 Having it too young (under 50) may result in needing a second knee replacement later on.

-On average, knee replacement patients leave hospital 1 to 4 days after surgery, but recovery can take up to 12 months.
+On average, knee replacement patients leave the hospital 1 to 4 days after surgery, but recovery can take up to 12 months.

 There were 17, 528 knee replacements performed in Australia in 2022-23.